Basic policy and promotion system for global management of safety and health at work

 In addition to the rules above, we adopted a management system conforming with ISO45001 at each production center.
 We perform PDCA under this system in line with rules related to leadership and commitment; organizational roles, responsibilities, and authority; an understanding of external requirements; prioritization through on-site risk assessment; goal setting (quantitative and qualitative); planning; competence assessment; awareness and communications; workers' compensation recording and reporting; emergency preparedness and response; monitoring, measurement, analysis, and performance evaluations; internal audits; management reviews; incidents, nonconformities, and corrective actions (e.g., accident and illness investigation of causes); and continuous improvement.

-As of the end of fiscal 2021, more than 80% of our production centers acquired ISO 45001 certification.
+As of March 2023, 17 out of 26 production sites, or 65% sites that account for more than 80% of total production value, have acquired ISO 45001 certification.
 We will continue to make improvements by implementing the PDCA cycle for the OMRON Group Occupational Health and Safety Management Rules and the management system (ISO 45001) at each production site.

 We have also developed a collection of educational content for each global region according to the risks and hazards in the workplace.
 We encourage training through short e-learning and video learning programs, endeavoring to prevent risks in a timely manner.